-MI arranged for a Maryland-based courier service to handle the retrieval of the HSA test booklets and, at MSDE direction established a schedule for the four separate pick-ups that were needed for the January and May test administrations.
+MI arranged for a Maryland-based courier service to handle the retrieval of the HSA test booklets and at MSDE direction established a schedule for the four separate pick-ups that were needed for the January and May test administrations.
 A schedule of pick-up dates was implemented for each test administration: once during primary week, once during make-up week #1, once during make-up week #2, and once after the test administration was completed.
 Pick-ups for LEA 24 schools (private institutions, state-operated programs, or non-public educational centers serving students who have been placed by the Maryland public schools) and LEA central offices were limited to the fourth pick-up only.

-(For the summer administration, with a small number of participating schools and students, MI, at MSDE direction, provided schools with Fed Ex airbills and instructions for returning the materials to MI.
-In the future, larger summer administrations will require pick-ups at the schools.)
+For the summer administration, with a small number of participating schools and students, MI, at MSDE direction, provided schools with Fed Ex airbills and instructions for returning the materials to MI.
+In the future, larger summer administrations will require pick-ups at the schools.

-Prior to each test administration in January and May, MSDE provided a list of schools (including LEA 24 schools) and addresses to MI.
-MI and the courier used this information to verify the addresses of pick-up locations.
+Prior to each test administration in January and May, MSDE provided a list of schools (including LEA 24 schools and LAC central offices) and addresses to MI.
 The Development Contractor provided MI with shipping and tracking data for orders shipped to schools and LEA central offices.
-MI used this data to create a set of pick-up tickets for each school that received HSA materials from the development contractor.
+MI used this data to create a list of schools participating in the HSA.
 The Development Contractor supplied updates to the shipping and tracking data as new orders were filled.